 From traditional Irish pubs to impressive mountain trails, these are the ten best things to do in Letterkenny.

-Located in County Donegal, the town of Letterkenny is a thriving hub of local life.
+Located in County Donegal, the town of Letterkenny is a thriving hub of local life and one of the best towns in Donegal for a night out.
 Surrounded by the wild and rugged countryside, a visit here offers a look into the laidback country life synonymous with this part of Ireland.

 From adventure centres and restaurants to wildlife experiences and cultural sites, these are the ten best things to do in Letterkenny.